-If you’d like to try something besides candy, you can also make the bottom of the broomstick out of a piece of string cheese.
-Just cut the ends of the string cheese to look like the bottom of a broom, and you’ll have the same fun snack.
+If you’d like to try something besides candy, you can also make a broomstick out of a piece of string cheese.
+Just cut the ends of the string cheese to look like the bottom of a broom, and you’ll have another delicious & fun snack.

 - Paint the paper towel roll and the toilet paper roll and let them dry.
 (We chose black and orange paint, but you can use whatever colors you’d like.)

 - Once the paint is dry, cut the top of the toilet paper roll to make small fringes, then cut the bottom to make wider fringes.

 - Stick the paper towel roll into the top of the toilet paper roll.